-Companies confront a new climate challenge: home offices
+Companies confront a new climate challenge: Home offices

 HOW MANY LIGHTBULBS DOES IT TAKE...

-One roadblock to counting home office emissions is that there is no standard on how or what to count.
-Microsoft Corp, trying to solve the problem itself, concluded that remote staff work eight hours a day using a laptop, two monitors and three lightbulbs.
+One roadblock to calculating home office emissions is that there is no standard on how or what to count.
+Microsoft, trying to solve the problem itself, concluded that remote staff work eight hours a day using a laptop, two monitors and three lightbulbs.

 Others including Salesforce have surveyed workers about their homes and energy bills, and many companies just look at typical residential usage in the regions where their workers reside.